 We recommend the Kruse Pet Pill Syringe as it is comfortable to hold with the finger rings.

-It can be washed and air dried for repeated use however can also be purchased in a two pack or ten pack.
+The syringe can be washed and air dried for repeated use however it can also be purchased in a two pack or ten pack.

 Yikes!
 Why Is The Cat Thumping Around In The Middle Of The Night?